How to Star Test a Telescope and Fix Optical Aberrations

 A star test allows you to measure the quality and accuracy of your telescope and identify if you need to calibrate or collimate it.

-By performing a star test you will be able to tell how accurately aligned your telescope optics are.
-This optical alignment requires that all the mirrors and/or lenses are positioned precisely and pointing in the right direction along the optical path.
-If your telescope is out of alignment you will suffer from poor view, blurriness and inability to achieve sharp focus.
+By performing a star test, you can tell how accurately aligned your telescope optics are.
+This optical alignment requires all the mirrors and lenses to be positioned precisely and pointing in the right direction along the optical path.
+If your telescope is out of alignment, you will suffer from poor view, blurriness and inability to achieve sharp focus.

 Before You Start

-To perform a star test you will need to set your telescope up to point to a bright star - such as Sirius or Vega - and you will need a high magnification eyepiece, ideally in the 10-20mm range.
+To perform a star test, you must set your telescope up to point to a bright star - such as Sirius or Vega - and you will need a high magnification eyepiece, ideally in the 10-20mm range.
 A tracking mount is very handy to keep the star in the field of view, but it's not a requirement.
-If you don't have a tracking telescope it may be worth trying to observe a star close to Polaris, or Polaris itself, as this will greatly reduce the amount of movement.
+If you don't have a tracking telescope, try to observe a star close to Polaris or Polaris itself, as this will greatly reduce the amount of movement.

-Before you start check how good the seeing is.
-The atmosphere needs to be as still as possible when doing a star test.
-If you look up and the stars are twinkling like crazy then the seeing isn't good enough for a star test.
-If the seeing is good, set your equipment up and wait for it to acclimatise.
+Before you start, check how good the seeing is.
+The atmosphere must be as still as possible when doing a star test.
+If you look up and the stars twinkle like crazy, the sight isn't good enough for a star test.
+If the seeing is good, set up your equipment and wait for it to acclimate.

 The Star Test

-The star test involves looking at your chosen star when it is in focus and out of focus.
-As the star becomes out of focus you will see the star transform into a large circle, and depending on the type of telescope you have, it may become doughnut-like in shape.
+The star test involves looking at your chosen star when it is in and out of focus.
+As the star becomes out of focus, you will see the star transform into a large circle, and depending on the type of telescope you have, it may become doughnut-like.
 These out-of-focus shapes are called Airy discs.

 M45 - The Pleiades Star Cluster